nho-sh/ci.sh/README.md

 wget -qO ci.sh "https://raw.githubusercontent.com/nho-sh/ci.sh/main/ci.sh" && chmod +x ci.sh
 ```

+Tips:

+- you probably want to add `ci.sh` and `ci-output/` to your `.gitignore` and other ignore files.

 ### Extra installation options

 - Only download if `ci.sh` is missing, prefix with: